 Notes on the cars:

 - March 752 [75B-U1] (Ray Mallock): An unnumbered March 75B built for Ray Mallock (Roade, Northamptonshire) and run for him in British Formula Atlantic and some F2 races by Ardmore Racing in 1975.
 It replaced the second-hand March 742 that Mallock wrecked in the Thruxton Formula 2 race in March, but it is possible that the 75B was still used the chassis plate of the old 742 during this time, as it was listed by Motoring News as "742/12" twice in 1975 and was also described as a 742 by MN at Hockenheim in September 1976.
-For 1976, Ardmore Racing fitted a Swindon BDX engine and raced the car in Formula 2 specification in the European F2 series and in the Shellsport Group 8 series.
-During the season it was furthr modified with wider sidepods, it main radiator moved to the front and used the nose from one of Ray Mallock's father's Mallock U2s.
+Mallock raced the car in F2 for the last four races of 1975.
+For 1976, Ardmore Racing bought a Lola T450 for Mallock, but when that proved a flop, fitted the March with a Swindon BDX engine and Mallock raced that car in Formula 2 specification in the European F2 series and in the Shellsport Group 8 series.
+During the season it was further modified with wider sidepods, it main radiator moved to the front and from Pau onwards used the nose from one of Ray Mallock's father's Mallock U2s.
 Last raced by Mallock at Brands Hatch on 7 November 1976.
 This may be the 75B advertised by MRE (Bourne End, Bucks) in Autosport four days later, described as "Updated to full F2 spec" with FG gearbox and "2 litre alloy engine".
 In the same edition of Autosport, Lucien Lampach (Wiltz, Luxembourg) was seeking a F2 car, and photographs indicate that he acquired the modified Mallock 75B and ran it as a March 742 in European hillclimbs in 1977.
 Subsequent history unknown.

 - Chevron B30 [30-75-01] (David Purley): See full history: Chevron B30.